tazjin/journaldriver/README.md

 **Note**: The `journaldriver`-module is not yet included in a stable release of NixOS, but it is available on the `unstable`-channel.

+# Stackdriver Error Reporting

+The [Stackdriver Error Reporting][] service of Google's monitoring toolbox supports automatically detecting and correlating errors from log entries.

+To use this functionality log messages must be logged in the expected [log format][].

+*Note*: Currently errors logged from non-GCP instances are not ingested into Error Reporting.
+Please see [issue #4][] for more information about this.

 [Stackdriver Logging]: https://cloud.google.com/logging/
 [metadata server]: https://cloud.google.com/compute/docs/storing-retrieving-metadata
 [Google's documentation]: https://cloud.google.com/logging/docs/access-control